Created by Zelda F. Popkin

 - June 12, 2021

-The department store dick is a jane?
+The Bottom Line: The department store dick is a jane?
 This 30s sleuth was in five sharp, tough little gems full of subtle violence & surprising wit, and wasn’t afraid to address “women’s issues”—or get married.